Topological order and Fractons from Gauging Exponential Symmetries: Global and Exponential Charge Symmetries Gauge Theories

 It is interesting to note that Eq. \eqref{emergent_lenght}, for general $N$ and $a\neq 0$ mod rad($N$), is a variation of the order-finding problem, a question which is known for being a hard problem to solve in classical computers for large enough $a$ and $N$.
 To see the connection, we use the closed form for $\alpha_i$ in Eq. \eqref{alpha}, and the mobility condition Eq. \eqref{emergent_lenght} can be rewritten as

 Dividing both sides of the equation by $a$, we get that the mobility condition reads

 where $M_a \equiv N/\gcd(N,a)$.
-When $a$ and $N$ are coprime $M_a=N$ and, from Euler's totient theorem, there always exists a finite integer $\varphi(N)$ such that $a^{\varphi(N)}-1=0 \pmod{N}$.
+When $a$ and $N$ are coprime ($M_a=N$), from Euler's totient theorem, there always exists a finite integer $\varphi(N)$ such that $a^{\varphi(N)}-1=0 \pmod{N}$.
 In this case, Eq. \eqref{order_finding} always admits a solution, $\ell = \varphi(N)$, and the connection to the order-finding problem is explicit (i.e. finding the smallest $r$ such that $a^r=1$ mod $N$).
 This concept raises an intriguing notion: even when dealing with exactly solvable Hamiltonians, there still exist some properties of the system, in this case, the emergent step size that particles can hop, that can be computationally expensive to determine for large enough $a$ and $N$.
-Finally, we note that the existence of solutions of Eq. \eqref{order_finding} is a necessary but not sufficient condition for the existence of solutions of Eq. \eqref{emergent_lenght}.
-In other words, while Eq. \eqref{order_finding} might admit integer solutions $\ell$, the same is not necessarily true for Eq. \eqref{emergent_lenght}.
-This follows from the fact that when isolating $a^{\ell+1}$ in Eq. \eqref{order_finding1} we threw some terms away, allowing emergent solutions $\ell$ that were not originally present in Eq. \eqref{emergent_lenght}.
-Because of this, Euler's totient theorem does not ensure us that for any $a$ and $N$ coprime the mobility condition Eq. \eqref{emergent_lenght} can be satisfied.

-Although unit charges and fluxes can be completely immobile, if Eq. \eqref{emergent_lenght} admits no solutions, single particles with higher charges (or flux) might be able to move.
+Although unit charges and fluxes can be completely immobile when Eq. \eqref{emergent_lenght} admits no solutions, single particles with higher charges (or flux) might be able to move.
 This follows from considering multiple powers, say $\beta$, of $M_{r_0, s}$ or $N_{r_0,s}$ operators on the vacuum.
 Following similar arguments as before, the condition for charges (or fluxes) of quantum number $\beta$ to move is the existence of an integer $\ell$ such that

 which is way less restrictive than the condition for unit charges and fluxes in Eq. \eqref{emergent_lenght}.
-This is to be contrasted with 3D fracton physics, where higher charge configurations might be able to move ensuring they are arranged in a multi-particle configuration.
-Here, even single-particle configurations might move, if they carry appropriate quantum number $\beta>1$ mod $N$.

-Now, a similar feature to usual 3D fractons is that isolated excitations are topologically robust and can be detected from far away by braiding mobile quadrupole excitations around them.
-One can explicitly check, for example, that when braiding the four-particles bound states associated to $W^{(1)}$ (see Fig. \ref{string_operators}) on a closed curve $\gamma$, the wave function picks up a complex phase if there is a fractonic flux at $r_0$, contained inside.
-This follows from the fact that the $W^{(1)}(\gamma)$ and $N_{r_0,s}$ operators do not commute if $r_0$ is contained in $\gamma$.
-More generally, the complex phase, also known as mutual statistics between the two particles, is position dependent and is sensible to $r_0$.

-The properties discussed above are very robust, characterizing the low-energy states as topologically ordered.
-In the presence of perturbations, say an external field